 No one in Harwich has stopped talking about Patrick and Miguel since they performed here several years ago.
 And so for 2017 we are delighted that they are able to visit us again.
 Hailing from Fécamp in Normandy, Patrick and Miguel perform with a symbiosis which can be felt as well as heard.
 Both superb singers in their own right, their voices compliment each other’s so completely and make for a magical performance.

-We are pleased to welcome Tom Lewis to the festival for a second time.
 A charismatic and popular singer and musician, Tom has written a number of sea songs and shanties that many erroneously believe to be traditional.
 In addition to his own material, Tom draws on his naval experience to provide authenticity when singing traditional sea songs.
 His strong performances engage audiences with the spirit of the sea.

 Trim Rig and a Doxy have been performing together at Folk and Shanty Festivals for 15 years or more and this will be their 3rd appearance at Harwich Shanty Festival.